S Group: Corporate

-35 members of parliament in 2012 were representatives in the S Group or Tradeka (Siwa) corporate governance.
+In 2012, 35 Members of Parliament were representatives in the S Group or Tradeka (Siwa) corporate governance.

 Local co-operatives

-The S Group consists of 20 regional co-operative enterprises and 7 local co-operative enterprises.
+The S Group consists of 19 regional co-operative enterprises and 7 local co-operative enterprises.
 In total, these had 2.4 million individual members in 2018, a number that has grown from 1.2 million in 2003.
 In 2018, 329 million euros of Bonus was paid.

 Supermarkets

 The S Group operates five distinct chains of supermarkets: